Derrick97/derrick97.github.com/orennayarmodel.md

 ## Utilizing Oren Nayar Model

   The basic idea of this model is to take the effect of bumps into consideration.
 It assumes that the microfacet structure on the rough surface are symmetric V-shaped bumps, and the surface of every bump perform perfect Lambertian diffusion.

+  {% include figure.html image="https://puu.sh/uKQEl/34607f749b.png" caption="Microfacet structures" %}

   In other words, Oren Nayar model takes the rough surface as a composition of lots of tiny smooth surface, and using the easy model for smooth surface to model a rough surface.
+The computing formular of Oren Nayar model is shown in the graph below.

+  {% include figure.html image="https://puu.sh/uKS3b/cf79c9b31c.png" %}
+  {% include figure.html image="https://puu.sh/uKRXX/5be9f213c4.png" %}
+  {% include figure.html image="https://puu.sh/uKS7y/2c7f319d06.png" caption="Formular of Oren Nayar Model" %}

   The model generated after using Oren Nayar’s algorithm is below.

    {% include figure.html image="https://puu.sh/uvcls/eda177746d.PNG" caption="Using Lambertian Model" position="left" %}

    {% include figure.html image="https://puu.sh/uvclE/adaef73c48.PNG" caption="Using Oren Nayar Model" %}

+  Remark that to model the rough surfaces, we use V-shaped bumps, we can see that Lambertian Model is a special case of Oryan Nayar model when roughness is 0.